 Add these trends together, and you get a good idea of just how graduate admissions differs from undergrad.
 Of course, that’s only the beginning.
 Graduate admissions professionals also have to contend with the fact that the audience is not uniform — far from it.

-3 Student Types for the Modern Graduate Admissions Professional
+3 Types of Graduate Students for the Modern Admissions Professional

 Every university, just like every business, can break down its target audience into specific segments.
 But these segments are much more pronounced and differentiated on the graduate level.